gianghitran/OpenCore_A-Metacognitive-Multi-Agent-Framework-for-Autonomous-Smart-Contract-Penetration-Testing/README.md

 # Automated Smart Contract Penetration Testing using Multi-Agent LLMs
+## ⚠️ Disclaimer & Proprietary Notice
+> Please note that this repository contains the **Open Core** version of the research framework.
+Due to the sensitive nature of security research and intellectual property (IP) agreements, certain critical modules and proprietary algorithms have been **selectively redacted or omitted**.
+>
+> The provided code is intended for academic demonstration and reproducibility of the core findings, rather than a full-scale production deployment.
 ## 1. Introduction

 This project presents an **automated penetration testing system for Smart Contracts** powered by **Multi-Agent Large Language Models (LLMs)**.